Tanmay7404/Supply-Chain-Optimization-Inter-IIT/README.md

 python main.py
 ```

-For advanced usage, an optional timeout parameter t (in seconds) can be added to control the runtime:
+For advanced usage, an optional timeout parameter t (in seconds) can be added to control the runtime.
+Here t is not the total runtime, but the time the MIP solvers will run for:

 ```bash
 python main.py t